apollo-lang/apollo/doc/reference.md

 which reads as "square is a function that takes an Int whose identifier is x and returns an Int."

-The definition is whatever is to the right side of the assignment operator:
+The definition is whatever is to the right side of the definition operator:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 x * x